-Moldova country profile - BBC News
+Moldova country profile

 President: Igor Dodon

-Pro-Russian candidate Igor Dodon was elected president in November 2016 beating pro-European rival Maia Sandu with 55 percent of the vote.
+Pro-Russian candidate Igor Dodon was elected president in November 2016, beating pro-European rival Maia Sandu with 55% of the vote.

 His election marked the first time in 16 years that Moldova's head of state was chosen directly by the people and not by parliament.

-During his election campaign Mr Dodon pledged to end Moldova's seven-year flirtation with the European Union and steer his country back towards Russia.
+During his election campaign, Mr Dodon pledged to end Moldova's seven-year flirtation with the European Union and steer his country back towards Russia.

 In 2015, Moldova was wracked by a banking scandal leading to deep public discontent over high-level corruption and poor living standards.